 1. Super Speak

-2. ATYP
+ATYP

 Designed to encourage and engage young thespians in all areas of performance, ATYP's popular weekly classes are led by experienced professionals and include a drama ensemble, screen acting, and monologue and scene work.
-Their high-quality courses adopt a learning-by-doing philosophy that gives young people the opportunity to collaborate on their own shows and perform in front of an audience.
-Their workshops will boost their confidence and inspire their creative expression in a supportive environment with like-minded peers.
+Their high-quality courses adopt a learning-by-doing philosophy that gives young people the opportunity to collaborate on their shows and perform in front of an audience.
+Their workshops will boost confidence and inspire creative expression in a supportive environment with like-minded peers.
 ATYP also offers a diverse range of fun school holiday programs from Puppet Play for little ones to Screen Acting for teens.

-3. Shopfront
+4. Shopfront

 Acclaimed as Sydney's only cross-art form organisation led by and dedicated to the artistry of young people, Shopfront is the home of youth arts.
-Shopfront workshops and productions are supported by practicing, professional artists, and have been giving kids and teens a voice for over four decades.
+Shopfront workshops and productions are supported by practising, professional artists, and have been giving kids and teens a voice for over four decades.
 The team at Shopfront encourages young people to express themselves freely through bold, ambitious artistic projects.

 Shopfront nurtures an inclusive community of artists through a process of collaborative art-making that is social, political and empowering.
 The not-for-profit co-op provides a safe and supportive space for emerging performers to develop their creative practice and feel confident using their voices from a young age.

-4. NIDA
+NIDA

 The National Institute of Dramatic Art (NIDA), based in Sydney’s Eastern suburbs (Kensington) and operating from multiple locations across the Greater Sydney region, offers a range of performing arts courses and experiences for children and young people aged 2–18 years.

-NIDA offers everything from Creative Play for pre-schoolers to the Next Stage advanced theatre program for primary and high school students in grades 3–10 as well as HSC drama performance for grades 11–12.
+NIDA offers everything from Creative Play for pre-schoolers to the Next Stage advanced theatre program for primary and high school students in grades 3–10, as well as HSC drama performance for grades 11–12.
 During the school term and school holidays, there is a program designed to suit all interests and experience levels, from introductory through to advanced programs in a variety of disciplines, including drama, acting on screen, public speaking, TV presenting, filmmaking, design, writing and much more.

-5. Actor's Pulse
+Actor's Pulse

 Calling all thespians!
 Immerse yourself in the leading Meisner technique acting school in the southern hemisphere at Actor's Pulse, offering a range of acting classes for stage and screen to build outstanding actors with the right skills to succeed in the industry.
 This technique encourages the child to "get out of their head" and truly become the character.

-Actor's Pulse works with their students to create real, moving, authentic performances, across stage, film and television.
+Actor's Pulse works with their students to create real, moving, authentic performances across stage, film and television.
 They have a wide range of courses that cover film, stage, television, voice and movement.

-6. Parramatta Actors Centre
+Parramatta Actors Centre

-The perfect place to learn about stage and screen, Parramatta Actors Centre is an exciting school in the heart of Parramatta offering kids and teens a chance to develop their confidence through acting.
+The perfect place to learn about stage and screen, Parramatta Actors Centre is an exciting school in the heart of Parramatta, offering kids and teens a chance to develop their confidence through acting.
 Classes at PAC are divided into school year groups (Years 4-6, Years 7-9, and Years 10-12) and are offered after school and also during school holidays.

 Co-founded by actor Nisrine Amine, PAC is not only a way for youth to develop peer interaction and learn about the exciting world of stage and screen, but PAC also offers industry-specific classes in audition techniques and camera acting for those young actors with aspirations of turning their hobby into a career in the future.